rdkcentral/rdkservices/Messenger/doc/MessengerPlugin.md

 <a name="event.message"></a>
 ## *message [<sup>event</sup>](#head.Notifications)*

 Notifies about new messages in a room.
+Registering to this event the listener will be notified about new messages in a room.

 ### Parameters